singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 The first thing that I looked into was the `manage.py` file itself which in turn was importing and executing a method called, `execute_from_command_line`.

-I traced it back and found a package `django.contrib.auth.management.commands`.
+I traced it back and found a package `django.contrib.auth.management.commands` containing everything that I wanted to know.
 This directory had two files.

 ```python
 1. createsuperuser.py
 2. changepassword.py
 ```

 ## The changepassword command

 Since I had never used or heard `changepassword` command.
 I thought of trying it first and to my great pleasure, it worked.
 You have to pass the username as the first argument.